gjpelletier/stepAIC/README.md

 # Installation for Python or Jupyter Notebook

-If you have not already installed PyOAE, enter the following with pip or !pip in your notebook or terminal:<br>
+If you have not already installed stepAIC, enter the following with pip or !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/stepAIC.git
 ```

-if you are upgrading from a previous installation of PyOAE, enter the following with pip pr !pip in your notebook or terminal:<br>
+if you are upgrading from a previous installation of stepAIC, enter the following with pip pr !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/stepAIC.git --upgrade
 ```